sunzj/Way_of_Downgrade_BOSE_QC35ii/README.md

 From the downgrade process, we know it's very very easy for BOSE to enable firmware downgrading.

-Actually,for QC35 II,which firmware will be updated is controled by `http://downloads.bose.com/ced/baywolf/index.xml`
+Actually,for QC35 II,which firmware will be updated is controled by a [xml](http://downloads.bose.com/ced/baywolf/index.xml) file
 ```
 <INDEX REVISION="01.00.00">
   <DEVICE ID="0x4020" PRODUCTNAME="Bose QuietComfort 35 II">